 How to Apply for a Retired Police Dog

 Police dogs form intensely strong bonds with their handlers in the line of duty.
-As such, their handlers are always the first choice for adopters when the dogs reach retirement, and in most cases, these dogs do go on to live carefree lives as a family pet with their police partners.
+As such, their handlers are always the first choice for adopters when the dogs retire.
+In most cases, these dogs do go on to live carefree lives as a family pet with their police partners.

 Usually, opportunities for civilians to adopt retired police dogs only occur if a dog’s handler passes away or cannot otherwise care for him or her.
 Sometimes, dogs who “failed” out of police dog training and never actually performed active service become adoptable.
 In both cases, other law enforcement officers will be first in line to adopt, followed by the general public.

-Mission K9 however is an organization that assists former working dogs in many ways, including arranging civilian adoptions—though their focus isn’t solely on former police dogs.
+Mission K9, however, is an organization that assists former working dogs in many ways, including arranging civilian adoptions.
 To find out more about their adoption procedure, as well as the process for adopting a retired police dog, visit their “Adopt” page.

 Your best bet for adopting a retired police dog is to do the legwork yourself, calling local police stations and K-9 officer training facilities and inquiring directly.
 If a police department or training organization does have a dog for adoption or expects that they will soon—either because the dog is retiring from the force or deemed unfit for service—they’ll be able to fill you in on the exact adoption process and any adopter requirements.
-Do note however that waiting lists can be long, and it may take years before a dog is available for you.
+Do note that waiting lists can take time, and it may be years before a dog is available for you.

 Why You Should Consider Adopting a Former Police Dog

-Rescuing a pet is an amazing way to make a difference.
-If a retired police dog isn’t available, look through the TSA Dog Adoption Program, or consider just heading to your local shelter—there are millions of dogs and cats in need of homes, and many would be delighted to find forever with you.
+Rescuing a pet is a fantastic way to make a difference.
+If a retired police dog isn’t available, look through the TSA Dog Adoption Program, or consider just heading to your local shelter.
+There are millions of dogs and cats in need of homes, and many would be delighted to find forever with you.